Visit our Redfaire International Site for information on all our Oracle and JD Edwards products and services

 There has been a lot of coverage around the challenges faced by “women in tech” and while it is clear that there is still plenty of room for improvement there are some encouraging signs that the tide is turning.

-On a personal level, I recently attended a Coder Dojo event in Paris and was delighted to see 50:50 girls and boys working together on their projects.
+I recently attended a Coder Dojo event in Paris and was delighted to see 50:50 girls and boys working together on their projects.
 It seems that for the under twelves, at least, the “question of women in tech” doesn’t even arise.

 One strategy being adopted by companies to ensure that there are more women in leadership positions is sponsorship.
 Sponsorship seeks to help women overcome one of the main obstacles to career success — lack of exposure.
 We wanted to learn more, so we recently spoke to Mark Fenton FCA who is founder of MASF Consulting, a specialist advisory firm focusing on diversity and inclusion. www.inclusionofdiversity.com.